Introduction to the XML File

-In the example file above the Instrument "Nokia equity" is held in both portfolio 11 and 15.
+In the example file above the Instrument "Nokia equity" is held in both portfolios 11 and 15.
 The Instrument properties are all those properties that these two holdings have in common.
-For example, the issuer and security specific properties like TotalSharesOutstanding or the CountryOfIncorporation of Nokia.
+For example, the issuer and security-specific properties like TotalSharesOutstanding or the CountryOfIncorporation of Nokia.

-As an alternative, if NAV date is not provided on the Snapshot, it can be provided on each portfolio.
-However, users have to ensure this date is consistent across ALL portfolios.
+As an alternative, if the NAV date is not provided on the Snapshot, it can be provided on each portfolio.
+However, users have to ensure the NAV date is consistent across ALL portfolios.
 Given that this method is more prone to error, we strongly recommend you provide the NAV date on the snapshot.

 Note: While not mandatory, we recommend that the XML file is encoded in UTF-8, which will avoid any issues when using extended character sets in the XML file (e.g. umlauts).

 This is a basic introduction to the three sections of the XML file.
 The next step to understanding the structure is to understand how the Instrument and Portfolio/Asset sections work together.
 To understand the link between the two sections please have a look at the article "Assets and Instruments".

 We try our best to provide tools and examples to smooth the process of creating the XML file, as it is definitely the largest part of implementing with Rapptr.
 We have example files available in our Github repository and the data spec is available on our documentation page to clarify the meaning of the various properties.